Carpal Tunnel Release

 - Typically, local anesthetic is used for this procedure to numb the hand and wrist.

-- In an open release surgery, the surgeon cuts about a 2-inch incision on the wrist.
-Then he or she uses common surgical instruments to cut the carpal ligament and enlarge the carpal tunnel.
+- In an open release surgery, the surgeon makes about a 2-inch cut on the wrist.
+They use common surgical tools to cut the carpal ligament and make the carpal tunnel larger.

-- In an endoscopic carpal tunnel release, the surgeon makes 2 half-inch incisions.
+- In an endoscopic carpal tunnel release, the surgeon makes 2 half-inch cuts.
 One is on the wrist, and one is on the palm.
-Then he or she inserts a camera attached to a narrow tube into one incision.
-The camera guides your surgeon as he or she inserts the instruments and cuts the carpal ligament through the other incision.
+Then they put a camera attached to a narrow tube into one cut.
+The camera guides the surgeon as they insert the instruments and cuts the carpal ligament through the other incision.

-- The surgeon will stitch up the incision or incisions.
+- The surgeon will stitch up the cut or cuts.

 - Your hand and wrist will be placed in a splint or bandaged heavily to keep you from moving your wrist.

 Once the surgery is done, you’ll be monitored for a short time, and then allowed to go home.
-Only in rare cases or when there are complications is an overnight stay needed for a carpal tunnel release surgery.
+Only in rare cases, or if there are complications, you will need to stay overnight..